Presentation of UMR1011

 Topic 4 (Integrated transcriptional analysis of liver diseases) identifies the molecular mechanisms of gene regulation orchestrated by NRs, in order to discover new regulatory pathways and better define molecules for therapeutics strategies.

-Topic 5 (Nuclear receptors and circadian rhythms in physiopathology) has developed a new research topic devoted to circadian regulation of metabolism and inflammation, focusing on the components of the circadian clock and associated nuclear receptors, such as Rev-erbs and RORs.
+Topic 5 (Nuclear receptors in circadian biology) has developed a new research topic devoted to circadian regulation of metabolism and inflammation, focusing on the components of the circadian clock and associated nuclear receptors, such as Rev-erbs and RORs.

-Topic 6 (Roles of plasticity in endothelial cells and metabolic reprogramming in disease, Atip-Avenir) seeks to characterize the role of endothelial cell dysfunction in the development of cardiovascular disease and cancer.
+Topic 7 (ENDO-PLAST - Roles of plasticity in endothelial cells and metabolic reprogramming in diseases, Atip-Avenir team) seeks to characterize the role of endothelial cell dysfunction in the development of cardiovascular disease and cancer.